 I use a combination of techniques and tailor each treatment to the needs of each individual client.
 I work with each client in a way that does not promote pain but seeks to allow their body to find its own route to healing.
 This is important for everyone especially people suffering with long-term pain conditions like fibromyalgia or EDS or deep scar tissue adhesions from operations which can be decades old.

 Advanced Clinical Massage can incorporate trigger point therapy, soft and deep tissue massage, acupressure, myofascial release and a range of facilitated stretching exercises.

 Myofascial Release (MFR) is a specialised physical and manual therapy used for the effective treatment and rehabilitation of soft tissue and fascial aches, pains, tension and restrictions.

 How I work

 Any journey from pain to wellness takes time .
-This is why I ask clients who are suffering with chronic pain, fibromyalgia, stress and insomnia to begin their work with me by coming for regular sessions.
+This is why I ask clients who are suffering with long term restricted movement issues, repetitive strain injuries, migraines and chronic pain to begin their work with me by coming for regular sessions.
 I would expect to start to see changes in 2-6 sessions.
 There will never be any 'fixing', 'pushing', or 'forcing' because the work we do is done together.

 Advanced Clinical Massage